MohitGoel92/Classification/README.md

 **Prediction**

-- For Linear Regression, predictions are just a simply combination of out vectors, resulting in fast computations.
+- For Linear Regression, predictions are just a simple combination of out vectors, resulting in fast computations.
 - For KNN, we must compute several different distances from each of the points, resulting in slow computations.

 The syntax used with K-Nearest Neighbours is as follows: